jb-6h0st/Exodomus-Chronicles/README.md

 ## 📖 About

-**Exodomus** is a storytelling game set in a dystopian city where memories were erased to control the people.
+**Lumina Perdida** is a storytelling game set in a dystopian city where memories were erased to control the people.
 Now, memory fragments stored as NFTs are resurfacing, and it's your role to collect, uncover, and restore them one episode at a time.

 Players evolve through soulbound roles, solve metadata-based puzzles, and unlock interactive storylines all powered by the Solana blockchain.